unitaryfund/qce24-tutorial/README.md

-# qce24-tutorial
+# IEEE Quantum Week Mitiq Tutorial

 ## Setup

-To get set up the environment to run the notebooks, please choose from the following options:
+To set up the environment for the Jupyter notebooks, please choose from the following options:

 ### Locally
 1. Clone this repository to your local machine.